 It’s likely that people living within a household will infect each other or may already be infected.
 Staying at home for 14 days will greatly reduce the risk of the household passing the infection to others in the community.

-People they have been in close contact with (such as those living in the same household) may pick up the virus but not show any symptoms for up to 14 days.
+People they have been in close contact with (such as those living in the same household or extended household) may pick up the virus but not show any symptoms for up to 14 days.
 These people are asked to isolate for 14 days so that they are sure they are not going to get ill and pass the illness on to others outside the household.

 What to consider